steveandreassend/dbms_partition_copilot/README.md

 * Mandates the usage of ASM for data storage.
 * Mandates the usage of BIGFILE tablespaces.
 * Excludes the use of Reference Partitioning.
 You should consider not using primary keys or foreign keys on range partitioned tables.
+* Excludes the use of SPLIT and MERGE partitions.

 Background Notes: